Seeing Sounds, Hearing Colors: UMSL Professor Researches Rare Condition

 Synesthesia is a complex and rare condition in which input from one sense is perceived through another sense.

 The abilities of people to see what they hear or hear what they see are just two examples.

-Derek Amato also joined the program.
-He woke up after a concussion and discovered he could play the piano without any training or practice.
+- Derek Amato woke up after a concussion and discovered he could play the piano without any training or practice.

-Editorial Note: A previous web version of this story identified Brit Brogaard as the Director of the St. Louis Synesthesia Lab at the University of Missouri – St. Louis and Kristian Marlow as the Lab’s Associate Director.
-Those titles are incorrect though it is Brit Brogaard’s area of expertise.
+Editorial note: A previous version of this story identified Brit Brogaard as the director of the St. Louis Synesthesia Lab at the University of Missouri–St. Louis and Kristian Marlow as the lab’s associate director.
+Those titles are incorrect, but it is Brit Brogaard’s area of expertise.
 The original audio has not been altered.
-(2/4/13 & 9/10/13)
+(Feb.
+4, 2013, and Sept.
+10, 2013)